Paul Revere: 1765–1774: the gathering storm of revolution

 In 1770 Revere purchased a house, now a museum on North Square in Boston's North End.
 The house provided space for his growing family while he continued to maintain his shop at nearby Clark's Wharf.
 Sarah died in 1773, and on October 10 of that year, Revere married Rachel Walker (1745–1813).
 They had eight children, three of whom died young.

 In November 1773 the merchant ship Dartmouth arrived in Boston harbor carrying the first shipment of tea made under the terms of the Tea Act.
 This act authorized the British East India Company to ship tea (of which it had huge surpluses due to colonial boycotts organized in response to the Townshend Acts) directly to the colonies, bypassing colonial merchants.
 Passage of the act prompted calls for renewed protests against the tea shipments, on which Townshend duties were still levied.
 Revere and Warren, as members of the informal North End Caucus, organized a watch over the Dartmouth to prevent the unloading of the tea.
-Revere took his turns on guard duty, and was one of the ringleaders in the Boston Tea Party of December 16, when colonists dumped tea from the Dartmouth and two other ships into the harbor.
+Revere is widely credited with being a participant and possibly a leader in the Boston Tea Party of December 16, when colonists dumped tea from the Dartmouth and two other ships into the harbor.

 From December 1773 to November 1775, Revere served as a courier for the Boston Committee of Public Safety, traveling to New York and Philadelphia to report on the political unrest in Boston.
 Research has documented 18 such rides.
 Notice of some of them was published in Massachusetts newspapers, and British authorities received further intelligence of them from Loyalist Americans.
 In 1774, his cousin John on the island of Guernsey wrote to Paul that John had seen reports of Paul's role as an "express" (courier) in London newspapers.

 In 1774, the military governor of Massachusetts, General Thomas Gage, dissolved the provincial assembly on orders from Great Britain.
 Governor Gage also closed the port of Boston and all over the city forced private citizens to quarter (provide lodging for) soldiers in their homes.

-During this time, Revere and a group of 30 "mechanics" began meeting in secret at his favorite haunt, the Green Dragon, to coordinate the gathering and dissemination of intelligence by "watching the Movements of British Soldiers".
+During this time, Revere and a group of about 30 other tradesmen began meeting in secret at his favorite haunt, the Green Dragon, to coordinate the gathering and dissemination of intelligence by "watching the Movements of British Soldiers".
 Around this time Revere regularly contributed politically charged engravings to the recently founded Patriot monthly, Royal American Magazine.

 He rode to Portsmouth, New Hampshire, in December 1774 upon rumors of an impending landing of British troops there, a journey known in history as the Portsmouth Alarm.
 Although the rumors were false, his ride sparked a rebel success by provoking locals to raid Fort William and Mary, defended by just six soldiers, for its gunpowder supply.